 The chart below shows typical running costs for electric room heaters.
 Charges are for heaters on the highest setting and producing heat for the entire hour.
 However, some heaters have a thermostat and automatically turn off when the desired room temperature is reached, meaning in reality, the payment will be lower over several hours.

-To calculate the costs yourself, times the heat output of an electric heater by electric kWh unit cost.
-Electric room heaters are all costly to run and not suitable as a primary heat source.
+To calculate the costs yourself, times the heat output of an electric heater by the electric kWh unit cost.
+Electric room heaters are all costly to run and not suitable as primary heat sources.
 You should choose the type of heater depending on how you plan to heat the room because otherwise, you may have a high operating cost while not feeling an increase in comfort.
 Halogen heaters are the cheapest radiant heaters because of having a low power rating (but also produce less heat).
 At the same time, oil-filled radiators are often the most affordable convector heater because there is a thermostat to control the temperature.

 Generally, if you have to utilize an electric room heater, use it only when it is essential and consider the following suggestions: